-The University Retirees Volunteer Center (URVC) has as its dual purpose (1) identification of projects that can utilize volunteers to facilitate the accomplishment of each project’s mission and (2) connecting volunteers with those projects.
-Although simple in concept the mechanisms for accomplishing these purposes are varied.
+The University Retirees Volunteer Center (URVC) has two purposes (1) identifying projects that can need volunteers and (2) connecting volunteers with those projects.

-Identifying suitable projects requires careful review of proposals with special consideration to capabilities required, location of the volunteer event as well as a sense of the capabilities represented in the URVC pool of volunteers.
-This task is done by URVC staff (who are themselves all volunteers) although anyone may suggest a suitable project.
+Identifying suitable projects requires careful review of proposals with special consideration to skills required, location of the volunteer event as well as a sense of the capabilities represented in the URVC pool of volunteers.
+This task is done by URVC’s volunteer staff and supported by Better Impact, a web-based volunteer management system.

-Once a project is selected it may be advertised in several ways.
-If a specific capability is needed, the URVC maintains lists of potential volunteers who have expressed interest in projects that require said capability.
+Once selected a project may be advertised in several ways.
+When a project requires a special capability, the URVC makes use of it list of potential volunteers who have expressed interest in that capability.
 They may be contacted by e-mail or by a personal telephone call.
-A project may also be advertised by a posting on this web site and/or the description of the project and invitation to volunteer may be distributed to the UMRA-Member listserv.
+A project may also be advertised by a posting on this web site and/or by an email with the description of the project and invitation to volunteer distributed to the UMRA-Member listserv.
 Many volunteer opportunities are available through URVC.
 A complete listing of projects is posted in Better Impact.

 URVC is an organizational unit separate from UMRA, although its origin was as a subgroup of UMRA.
-About twenty percent of current URVC volunteers are also members of UMRA.
-The purpose of this post is to inform all UMRA members of volunteer opportunities that are available through URVC.
-More detailed information about URVC can be obtained from the URVC website at urvc.umn.edu.
+About quarter of current URVC volunteers are also members of UMRA.

 Volunteers who assist in STEM events enjoy the achievements of the student participants every bit as much as the kids themselves.